CLEAR Coaching Model: explanation, questions and template

 The name CLEAR is an acronym made up of the different phases of the model: contract, listen, explore, action and review.
 This article explains the different phases.

 The CLEAR coaching model is a simple model.
-It is designed to help employees achieve fundamental changes based on new values, behaviour or convictions.
+It is designed to help employees to gain an understanding and achieve fundamental changes based on new values, behaviour or convictions.

 What is the goal of coaching in the business world?